awsdocs/aws-control-tower-guide/doc_source/related-information.md

 + [Enroll an account](https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account) – This user guide topic describes how to enroll an existing AWS account in AWS Control Tower\.
 + [Bring an account under AWS Control Tower](http://aws.amazon.com/blogs/field-notes/enroll-existing-aws-accounts-into-aws-control-tower) – This blog post describes how to deploy AWS Control Tower into your existing AWS organizations\.
 + [Deploy AWS Config conformance packs on your own](http://aws.amazon.com/blogs/mt/aws-control-tower-detective-guardrails-as-an-aws-config-conformance-pack) – This blog post describes how to deploy AWS Config conformance packs to assist with deploying detective guardrails in AWS Control Tower\.
++ [How to Detect and Mitigate Guardrail Violation with AWS Control Tower](http://aws.amazon.com/blogs/mt/how-to-detect-and-mitigate-guardrail-violation-with-aws-control-tower/) – This blog post describes how to add guardrails and how to subscribe to SNS notifications so that you can be notified by email of guardrail compliance violations\.

 ## Automation and integration<a name="automation-and-integration"></a>